Jyotsnajj/Git-Project/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

--ssh RedAdmin@52.170.222.238
+• ssh RedAdmin@52.170.222.238
--sudo docker container list -a
+• sudo docker container list -a
--sudo docker start vigorous_burnell
+• sudo docker start vigorous_burnell
--sudo docker attach vigorous_burnell
+• sudo docker attach vigorous_burnell
--cd /etc/ansible
+• cd /etc/ansible
--create folders: files, roles
+• create folders: files, roles
--Download the config files into file folder
+• Download the config files into file folder
--Create and update playbook and save in Roles folder -Run playbook using: ansible-playbook filename.yml
+• Create and update playbook and save in Roles folder
+• Run playbook using: ansible-playbook filename.yml